FAIRmat-NFDI/nomad-material-processing/docs/explanation/schemas.md

 ## Technical description

-There are some technical aspects to understand the Python package built for this plugin, they are not crucial for the data model understanding itself:
+This section introduces some aspects of the Python package built for this plugin.
+Despite they are not crucial for the understanding of the data model, they can help installing or developing it.

 - It is structured according to the [src layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
 - It is a [regular Python package](https://docs.python.org/3/reference/import.html#regular-packages), i. e., the structure is defined by the presence of `__init__.py` files.
-Each of these files contains one or multiple [entry points](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/plugins.html#plugin-entry-points).
+- The `__init__.py` files contain one or multiple [entry points](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/plugins.html#plugin-entry-points).
 These are used to load a portion of the code within your NOMAD through a specific section in the `nomad.yaml` file.
+If this section is not specified, all the entry points are loaded by default.
 - It is pip installable.
 The `project.toml` file defines what will be installed, the dependencies, further details.
 The **entry points** included are listed in this file.

 ```text